wiesson/eb-export/readme.md

-## API CSV Exporter
+## API JSON Exporter

-Commandline application to export large chunks of CSV values from the API.
+Commandline application to export large chunks of JSON values from the API.

 ### Install